elijahverdoorn/chrono-gg/README.md

 The application can be run either as a Spring Boot REST service, or as a simple on-off application.
 The one-off use case is designed to be used with `cron`, but other uses are welcome.

 To run as a REST service, use `./gradlew bootRun`.
-To run as a standalone, one-off application use `./gradlew runOneTime`
+To run as a standalone, one-off application use `./gradlew runCron`

 ## Configuration
 The application can be configured using a JSON file.
 Create a file following the schema outlined in `sample-config.json`.
 The one-off use case will make use of the values defined in this file.